civicrm/civicrm-dev-docs/docs/documentation/markdown.md

 * **Unordered lists:** use `*` to delimiters.
 * **Headings:** use hashes like `## Heading 2`.

-### Internal URL standards {:#internal-url-standards}
+### Internal link standards {:#internal-url-standards}

 !!! note
-    These standards only apply to *internal* hyperlinks and images (which should be internal anyway).
+    These standards only apply to *internal* links and images (which should be internal anyway).
 There are no markdown standards for external links (which point outside of the current guide).

 Valid examples: